hendryhansel/capstone-module-2/README.md

 ### Data Cleansing

-Identify missing value on the data, analyze the missing value type and explain the best way to handle them.
+Identify missing value and outlier on the data, analyze the missing value type and explain the best way to handle them.

 ### Data Analysis